-- o as to each person whom the shareholder proposes to nominate for election as a director: - all information relating to such person that is required to be disclosed in solicitations of proxies for election of directors in an election contest or is otherwise required pursuant to Regulation 14A under the Exchange Act; and - such person's written consent to being named in the proxy statement as a nominee and to serving as a director if elected; and - o as to the shareholder giving the notice and the beneficial owner, if any, on whose behalf the nomination is made: - the name and address of such shareholder, as they appear on the Company's books, and of such beneficial owner; - the class and number of shares of the Company's Common Stock that are owned beneficially and of record by such shareholder and such beneficial owner; - a description of all arrangements or understandings between the shareholder and each nominee and any other persons (naming them) pursuant to which the nominations are to be made by the shareholder; - a representation that such shareholder is a holder of record of the Company's Common Stock entitled to vote at such meeting and intends to appear in person or by proxy at the meeting to propose such nomination; and a representation if the shareholder intends to solicit proxies from shareholders in support of such nomination.
+o as to each person whom the shareholder proposes to nominate for election as a director:

+□ all information relating to such person that is required to be disclosed in solicitations of proxies for election of directors in an election contest or is otherwise required pursuant to Regulation 14A under the Exchange Act; and o as to the shareholder giving the notice and the beneficial owner, if any, on whose behalf the nomination is made:

+\Box such person's written consent to being named in the proxy statement as a nominee and to serving as a director if elected; and and any other persons (naming them) pursuant to which the nominations are to be made by the shareholder;

+I the name and address of such shareholder, as they appear on the Company's books, and of such beneficial owner;

+I the class and number of shares of the Company's Common Stock that are owned beneficially and of record by such shareholder and such beneficial owner;

+\Box a representation that such shareholder is a holder of record of the Company's Common Stock entitled to vote at such meeting and intends to appear in person or by proxy at the meeting to propose such nomination; and o as to each matter:

+\square a representation if the shareholder intends to solicit proxies from shareholders in support of such nomination.

-In order for a shareholder to bring other business before a shareholder meeting, timely notice must be received by the Company's Secretary not less than 120 calendar days prior to April 24, 2025, or December 25, 2024.
+In order for a shareholder to bring other business before a shareholder meeting, timely notice must be received by the Company's Secretary not less than 120 calendar days prior to April 30, 2026 (December 31, 2025).
 The shareholder's notice must contain:

-- o as to each matter: - a brief description of the business desired to be brought before the meeting; - the reasons for conducting such business at the meeting; - in the event that such business includes a proposal to amend the Company's Articles of Incorporation or Bylaws, the language of the proposed amendment; and - any material interest in such business of such shareholder and of the beneficial owner, if any, on whose behalf the proposal is made; and - o as to the shareholder giving the notice and the beneficial owner, if any, on whose behalf the proposal is made, the information described above with respect to the shareholder proposing such business.
+a brief description of the business desired to be brought before the meeting;

+I the reasons for conducting such business at the meeting;

+I in the event that such business includes a proposal to amend the Company's Articles of Incorporation or Bylaws, the language of the proposed amendment; and any material interest in such business of such shareholder and of the beneficial owner, if any, on whose behalf the proposal is made; and o as to the shareholder giving the notice and the beneficial owner, if any, on whose behalf the proposal is made, the information described above with respect to the shareholder proposing such business.

 The Company is required to present a shareholder's nomination or proposal only if the shareholder meets all of the above requirements and appears or sends a qualified representative to present such proposal at the shareholder meeting.
 The requirements found in the Company's Amended and Restated Bylaws are separate from and in addition to the requirements of the SEC that a shareholder must meet to have a proposal included in the Company's proxy statement.
-The deadline for providing notice for solicitation of proxies of nominees other than the Company's nominees will be February 24, 2025.
+The deadline for providing notice for solicitation of proxies of nominees other than the Company's nominees will be March 2, 2026.